pkruithof/dotfiles/README.md

 It does the following:

 * configures zsh shell
-* installs antibody as plugin manager
+* installs antidote as plugin manager
 * installs some useful zsh plugins
 * sets up powerlevel10k prompt
 * sets up configuration files for various programs like git, curl, ssh, etc.